 Michelangelo Merisi, the man who would become the famed but troubled artist Caravaggio, was born on 29 September 1571 in Caravaggio, a small Lombard town in the province of Bergamo.

 At the age of 13, Caravaggio began an apprenticeship in painting under Simone Peterzano in Milan.
 In the ensuing years, Caravaggio honed his artistic technique.
 But, being a teenager, he was also lured by the violent street life of the big city.
-In 1592, Caravaggio fled to Rome to escape accusations of murder, the first of two to be levied against him over the course of his short life.
+In 1592, Caravaggio fled to Rome to escape accusations of murder.
+This was the first of two murder accusations to be levied against him over the course of his short life.
 He also went to Rome to find his fortune.

 Caravaggio started out as a workshop painter then began to get commissions that other artists passed on.
 By 1600, Caravaggio was the most famous painter in Rome and worked steadily for the next several years.
 Despite the money and fame, the artist was unable to shake his violent temper and propensity for getting into fights.

 In 1606, Caravaggio fled Rome, again to escape charges of murder.
-The artist lived a life on the run, spending time in Naples, Malta, and Sicily, before his death on 18 July 1610.
+The artist lived a life on the run, spending time in Naples, Malta, and Sicily.
+He died in Porto Ercole, Tuscany—probably of sepsis—on 18 July 1610.

 Caravaggio’s Works in Rome

 Michelangelo Merisi da Caravaggio spent 14 years of his life in Rome, where he became one of the most celebrated painters of the Baroque.
-Several of Caravaggio’s paintings still decorate the walls of the chapels where they were originally painted, while others hang in the city’s galleries.
+Several of Caravaggio’s paintings still decorate the walls of the chapels where they were originally painted.
+Many other Caravaggio works hang in the city’s galleries.

 Following is a list of the places in Rome where you can see 23 of Caravaggio’s masterpieces and lesser-known works.